ether-camp/public/reputation.md

 So, on the 13th day there will be a number of sybils even though there was no karma growth of maleficient users and they were only 2 of them.

-User have to have some inception to give feedback more honestly.
+User have to have some incentive to give feedback more honestly.
 Let's propose a reward system for the fair voting.

 ### Rewards for the votes
 We need to choose a metric of a good upvote.
-In a decentralized environment we cannot use some rating center which will define  how the good content should look like.
+In a decentralized environment we cannot use a rating center that will define how the good content should be.
 The popularity can be a measure of value of the content for the community.
 Let's choose *popularity* as main metric of content quality.
-If actor chooses to upvote some unrated content which is lately upvoted by more user he should be rewarded for it.
+If actor chooses to upvote some unrated content which has been recently upvoted by more user he should be rewarded for it.

-The rules for the rewarding are:
+The rules for the rewards are:
 - There should be minimal quantity of users who upvoted content to consider it popular
-- First upvoter receives maximal reward, reward will decrease for every subsequent upvoter
+- The first upvoter receives the maximum reward, the reward will decrease for every subsequent upvoter
 - Upvoting already popular content will not reward you with additional karma

 Initial constants are: